 Here are three ways your organization can save money by reskilling and retaining the best employees:

-- Recognize professional development efforts.
-According to a survey done by SurveyMonkey, 63% of employees who are recognized at work are unlikely to look for a new job.
-Recognition is simple with digital credentials.
-Your employees will have a chance to learn new skills and your organization will have verified data that demonstrates that an employee is motivated and enthusiastic about working at your organization.
-It’s a win-win.
+According to SurveyMonkey, 63% of employees who are recognized at work are unlikely to look for a new job.
+Fortunately, recognition is simple with digital credentials.
+Your employees will have a chance to learn new skills, and your organization will have verified data it needs to identify, map, and bridge the skills gap.

-- Promote employees who work hard.
-After an employee has taken the initiative to learn a new skill and has earned a digital credential for that new skill, it’s time to put that knowledge to work by promoting from within.
-In fact, according to LinkedIn, employees who are promoted within three years of joining the organization are 70% more likely to stay.
-That means you’ll have employees who are dedicated to the mission, culture, products, and services your organization offers, without needing to retrain a new hire.
+Promoting from within signals to employees that the organization is committed to their long- and short-term career growth.
+Employees who have taken the initiative to learn a new skill should be rewarded.
+According to LinkedIn, employees who are promoted within three years of joining their organizations are 70% more likely to stay.
+Promoting them means you’ll have an organization of people dedicated to your mission, culture, products, and services—without needing to retrain a new hire.

-- Create a culture of recognition.
 Lack of recognition is the number one reason employees leave their current roles, according to Achievers.
-By implementing a digital credentialing program, not only is your organization allowing employees to own their records of achievement, but you’re also giving your hiring managers and HR department a clear view into who’s capable of doing what.
+Implementing a digital credentialing program allows employees to own their records of achievement and gives your hiring managers and HR department transparency into existing skills and the employees who can fill a particular need.
 Celebrate the wins with digital credentials, and recognize those who are dedicated to working hard.

 Learn more about the financial and organizational advantages of employee recognition by setting up some time to talk with our team.